Looking for which cyber security certifications you should get your hands on? Here are 5 certifications that will boost your salary in 2018.

 By achieving the CCSP, you’ll prove your expert knowledge of cloud application, data, and infrastructure security.
 You’ll also build your knowledge of cloud compliance, legality and privacy.

-This high-level certification builds on knowledge gained through the CISSP.
+This high-level certification builds on the knowledge gained through the CISSP.
 CISSP-holders will be pre-qualified to sit the CCSP exam, otherwise, you’ll need five years of relevant security work experience.

 5. ISACA CISM – $122,000